 Classes are housed in a common building, which enables the flexibility to combine classes and activities where it is beneficial to do so.
-There is an art/wet area that is regularly used by the junior primary classes and “get together,” where classes combine to share learning experiences and celebrate successes, is an important part of the week in the junior primary block.
+There is an art/wet area that is regularly used by junior primary and primary, where classes combine to share learning experiences and celebrate successes.
 Our junior primary team has a strong focus on establishing routines, high expectations and nurturing learning in the early years.
 Working as a team provides staff the opportunity to have flexibility within the structure of their learning groups allowing student needs to be best catered for.
 A strong focus, including the use of the Jolly Phonics program, running record levels and support for individual students, enables the foundations for continued learning throughout schooling.

 Transition from Kindergarten to Primary School